You want smart political talk without the meltdowns?

 It wouldn't be that they would just go into text messages of everybody and try to look at them.

-It has to be because they have suspicion that Peter Strzok and others possibly were leaking information either to the media or to somebody else, and that they were actively involved in some type of obstruction here.
+It has to be because they have suspicion that Peter Strzok and others possibly were leaking information either to the media or to somebody else and that they were actively involved in some type of obstruction here.

-I mean, this is the only reason why I can imagine Well, wait a minute.
+I mean, this is the only reason why I can imagine.

-We got to backtrack though, because Peter Strzok, along with James Comey, were exonerating and writing the exoneration of Hillary Clinton before the investigation got to the main people testifying, including Hillary.
+We got to backtrack, though, because Peter Strzok, along with James Comey, were exonerating and writing the exoneration of Hillary Clinton before the investigation got to the main people testifying, including Hillary.

-So they were writing the exoneration, and it was Strzok who took out the words gross negligence, the legal standard.
+And it was Strzok who took out the words gross negligence, the legal standard.

 He did this personally and replaced it with extreme carelessness.